Raff vs Railway: VM Control or Developer PaaS? (2026)

 Railway is a developer platform designed to simplify application deployment.
 Instead of asking you to manage a VM, Railway organizes your workload into services, deployments, variables, environments, volumes, and scaling settings.

-Railway supports three compute types: persistent services for long-running web apps, APIs, and workers; cron jobs for scheduled tasks; and functions for single-file TypeScript code.
-It also includes configuration concepts such as variables, environments, config-as-code, Dockerfiles, Railpack builds, GitHub auto-deploys, health checks, scaling, and regions. (docs.railway.com)
+Railway supports persistent services for long-running web apps, APIs, and workers; cron jobs for scheduled tasks; and functions for single-file TypeScript code.
+It also includes configuration concepts such as variables, environments, config-as-code, Dockerfiles, Railpack builds, GitHub auto-deploys, health checks, scaling, and regions.

 That makes Railway appealing for teams that want to move quickly from repository to running application.
-Railway also has strong workflow features around environments.
-Its docs describe isolated production, staging, development, and PR environments, including temporary PR environments that spin up when a pull request opens and are removed when the PR is merged or closed. (docs.railway.com)
+Railway also has strong workflow features around environments, including isolated production, staging, development, and pull-request environments.

 In short: Railway is designed to remove infrastructure friction.
 Raff is designed to give you infrastructure control.